About the course

-Assessment for Research Methods comprises two parts, each weighted equally: a take-home test in the collection and analysis of qualitative data at the end of Michaelmas Term, and a take-home test in quantitative analysis at the end of Hilary Term.
+Assessment for Research Methods comprises two parts, each weighted equally: a take-home submission in the collection and analysis of qualitative data at the end of Michaelmas Term, and a take-home submission in quantitative analysis at the end of Hilary Term.

-The Study of Contemporary China core course is assessed by one unseen three-hour exam.
-Option courses are assessed by either unseen three-hour exams or officially submitted essays.
+The Study of Contemporary China core course is assessed by one unseen exam at the beginning of Hilary Term.
+Option courses are assessed by either unseen exams or officially submitted essays in Trinity Term.

 Graduate pathways after the MSc typically fall into one of three categories.
 The first group move on to further academic study, either in China in order to further enhance their language and cultural skills at leading universities, or by pursuing doctoral study in key disciplines, either here at Oxford or at other top-ranked universities worldwide.

 The second path taken by the department’s graduates involves government and public service at international institutions, government agencies and prominent NGOs, usually with a direct focus on China or the East Asia region as part of the brief for their positions.

-The third pathway chosen by graduates typically involves major private sector firms in industry or finance, commercial research agencies and international consulting.
+The third pathway chosen by graduates typically involves major private sector firms in industry or finance, commercial research agencies, international consulting and journalism.

 Changes to this course and your supervision